maryamkarimi/map-reducer-python/Part4/readme.md

   MapReducer 1 Calculates tf for every term and doc.
   * **Input:**
   The input of MR 1 is the files located in the `Documents` directory.
 The mapper reads the contents of every file line by line.
-The mapper does not recieve anything from STDIN.
+The mapper does not receive anything from STDIN.

   * **Output**
   The output of MR 1 is a list of pairs in the following form:`doc_identifier term    tf`